emhuerta-mads/Capstone-Team-22-War-What-Is-It-Good-For/README.md

 ![](America.gif.gif)
-# Capstone-Team-22-War-What-Is-It-Good-For
+# Capstone Team 22 - War What Is It Good For?
-Capstone Team 22
+Erica Huerta & Julien Szarata

 ## Economic Indicators & Datasets